igabaydulin/flappy-bird/README.md

 Not sure if anyone would want to contribute otherwise feel free to create issues, pull requests and so on.
 You can also email me at igabaydulin@gmail.com

 ## Future
-It definetly needs refactoring, but it is possible new tools will be needed.
+It definetly needs refactoring, but maybe it also shoud be rewritten using different libs.
 I will do it if I have free time ヽ(•‿•)ノ